-- 55.(1) The Authority may, in writing, where he considers it necessary in the interest of civil aviation safety and security, conduct an investigation of the holder of an aviation licence or permit where the Authority - (a) has reasonable grounds to believe that the holder has failed to comply with any conditions attached to the aviation licence or permit or with the requirements of section 44; or - (b) considers that the privileges or duties in respect of which the document has been granted are being carried out by the holder thereof in a negligent, reckless or incompetent manner. - (2) If the Authority requires that the operations of the holder of an aviation licence or permit be investigated, the Authority - (a) shall inform the holder, in writing, of the date on which the investigation will commence; - (b) shall conclude the investigation as soon as practicable; - (c) may make available the results of the investigation to the document holder; - (d) make recommendations arising out of the investigation; and - (e) give reasons for any recommendations made.
+- 58.(1) The Authority may, in writing, where the Authority considers it necessary in the interest of civil aviation safety and security, conduct an investigation of an aviation document holder where the Authority - (a) has reasonable grounds to believe that the aviation document holder has failed to comply with any conditions attached to the aviation document or with the requirements of section 47; or - (b) considers that the privileges or duties in respect of which the aviation document has been granted are being carried out by the aviation document holder in a negligent, reckless or incompetent manner. - (2) If the Authority requires that the operations of the aviation document holder be investigated, the Authority - (a) shall inform the aviation document holder, in writing, of the date on which the investigation will commence; - (b) shall conclude the investigation as soon as practicable; - (c) may make available the results of the investigation to the aviation document holder; - (d) may make recommendations arising out of the investigation; and - (e) shall give reasons for any recommendations made.